 Finding the best strategy can vary greatly from company to company depending on how volatile costs are, whether or not the company is selling commodity-based products rather than non-commodities, vertical industry dynamics, and customer price sensitivity.
 In reality, the smartest strategy for responding to changing cost conditions will be quite diverse within one company, with discrete micro segments each having their own optimal strategy.

-Stay tuned to Thursday's post when Pete discusses how to determine when, where and by how much to pass cost changes to customers.
+In the next post, Pete discusses how to determine when, where and by how much to pass cost changes to customers.